hashobject/mangopay/README.md

 Below is an example how create, fetch and modify user.

-All other intereactions with MangoPay can be done in absolutely the same way.
+All other interactions with MangoPay can be done in absolutely the same way.

 MangoPay API is very consistent.
 You need just change 1 parameter of each method.
-So e.x. instead of `users` just use `wallets` or `withdrawals`.
+So e.x. instead of 'users' just use 'wallets' or 'withdrawals'.

 For details about what properties are required for each entity creation please visit an official API [documentation](http://www.mangopay.com/api-references/).